 However, Belgian healthcare could still be dramatically improved in order to benefit patients even more.
 For instance, the country’s administrative complexity can be a big challenge for companies, especially in healthcare, and can prevent patients from getting innovative treatments as quickly as in other countries.

 To enable sustainable growth in this sector and attract more substantial investments, the government needs to invest in long-term healthcare sustainability: research & development, early and broad access to healthcare innovation, early adoption of innovative solutions and ultimately move to value-based healthcare.
-To anticipate future healthcare needs, an ambitious government program is needed, where binding collaboration is key and the complexity of divided and ill-defined competences is overcome.
+To anticipate future healthcare needs, an ambitious government program is needed, where binding collaboration - between governments and all stakeholders, including industry - is key and the complexity of divided and ill-defined competences is overcome.
 Also, investment in a strong health data policy and integrated digital health infrastructure for all healthcare actors, including the patient, is fundamental.